secureCodeBox/documentation/docs/how-tos/scanning-web-applications.md

           - ".*\\.ico"
 ```

 Some URLs may not be reachable without a privileged user.
 In this case it makes sense to provide authentications credentials.
-This is done through the authentication, users, session parameters in our ConfigMap Context.
+This is done through the authentication, users and session parameters in our ConfigMap context.
 It would look something like this:

 ```yaml
 apiVersion: v1